 Seeking 2nd and 3rd graders interested in number sense training

-Especially seeking 2nd and 3rd graders with difficulties in math who do not have reading or attention difficulties - to participate in an exciting 3 year study to increase our understanding of math skill development and how the brain changes with math learning.
+Seeking 2nd and 3rd graders with and without difficulties in math who do not have reading or attention difficulties - to participate in an exciting 3 year study to increase our understanding of math skill development and how the brain changes with math learning.

 - $200 honorarium for completing the study